Telegram Stars Withdrawal: How to Cash Out

 Step 5 — Confirm and Receive

 Confirm the transaction.
 Fragment sends TON to your connected wallet, typically within minutes.
 Once TON lands in your wallet, you can hold it or sell it for USD on a crypto exchange such as OKX, Bybit, or Binance.
+Add 1–5 business days for the exchange-to-bank transfer.

 Q: Can I withdraw Stars directly to USD without going through TON?